neondatabase/website/content/docs/extensions/pg_embedding.md

 <Admonition type="warning">
 As of **Sept 29, 2023**, Neon is no longer committing to `pg_embedding`.

-Support will remain in place for existing Neon users, but we strongly encourage migrating to [pgvector](https://github.com/pgvector/pgvector).
+Support will remain in place for existing users of the extension, but we strongly encourage migrating to [pgvector](https://github.com/pgvector/pgvector).

 For migration instructions, see [Migrate from pg_embedding to pgvector](#migrate-from-pg_embedding-to-pgvector).
 </Admonition>